Israeli government approves Hamas hostage deal, short-term cease-fire in Gaza

 "We are making progress.
 I don't think it's worth saying too much, not at even this moment, but I hope there will be good news soon," Netanyahu told reservists Tuesday, without providing further details.

-Netanyahu stressed in his statement that the short pauses would not mean an end to the war.
+Netanyahu stressed in his statement before the meeting that the short pause would not mean an end to the war.

 "There is a lot of nonsense out there to the effect that after the pause to return our hostages, we will stop the war.
 Then let me make it clear: We are at war — and will continue the war," he said.
 "We will continue the war until we achieve all of our war aims: To eliminate Hamas, return all of our hostages and our missing, and ensure that there is no element in Gaza that threatens Israel."